mccps/raspberry_pi_intro/Scratch_GPIO.md

 ![GPIO_Sequence](https://www.raspberrypi.org/app/uploads/2017/06/led.png)

 To react to a button connected to GPIO pin 2.0, simply set the pin as input, and use the ‘gpio (x) is high?’ block to check the button’s state.
-In the example below, the Scratch cat will say “Pressed” only when the button is being held down.

 ## Let's Light It Up
 ### Supplies